mathesar-foundation/mathesar-wiki/design/specs/listing-views.md

 #### Scenario 1a: From the schema details view

 - User opens a schema and sees the [schema details page](#schema-details-page).
-- User sees a list of views recently opened in Mathesar for the current schema.
+- User sees a list of views [recently opened](#recently-opened) in Mathesar for the current schema.

-#### Scenario 1b: From the schema explorer view's sidebar
+#### Scenario 1b: From the schema explorer sidebar

 - User opens a schema and sees the [schema explorer sidebar](#schema-explorer-sidebar).
 - User sees a list of all tables and views for the current schema.